Highsnobiety

 Before leading Marni, Risso was a relative unknown, plucked from inner-team obscurity to take charge of the house.

 The former Prada designer joined Marni in 2016, succeeding founder Consuelo Castiglioni after her brand was acquired by Renzo Rossi's OTB Group a year prior.
-Risso further pushed Marni towards a colorful, chaotic, camp aesthetic over the course of his nine years there, opening the house up to a younger, more streetwear-affine consumer by way of approachable accessories and funky footwear.
+Risso further pushed Marni towards a colorful, chaotic, camp aesthetic over the course of his nine years there, opening the house up to a younger, more streetwear-affine consumer by way of approachable accessories and funky kicks.

 Your Highsnobiety privacy settings have blocked this Tiktok.